Matcha Latte vs Hojicha Latte: What's the Difference?

 Matcha LatteHojicha Latte

-PreparationStone-ground green tea powder whisked into water and combined with steamed milk.Roasted green tea leaves brewed into a concentrate and combined with steamed milk.
+PreparationStone-ground green tea powder whisked into water and combined with steamed milk.Roasted green tea leaves brewed into a concentrate or ground into powder, then combined with steamed milk.

-Flavor ProfileEarthy and vegetal — a concentrated green tea flavorToasty and roasted — flavors often described as nutty or caramel-like
+Flavor ProfileEarthy and grassy — a concentrated green tea flavorToasty and roasted — flavors often described as nutty or caramel-like

 Strengthmildmild